ninsuo/symfony-quickstart/README.md

 - AdminBundle contains tools to manage the application (administrators, roles, groups, etc).

-## Ready-to-use bundles
+## Ready-to-use bundles and tools

-- BootstrapBundle is preinstalled with a base layout seo and social friendly, and will automatically render your forms the right way, and display flash messages the right way.
+- BootstrapBundle is preinstalled with a base layout seo and social friendly, and will automatically render your forms and display your flash messages, paginations and filters the right way.

 - HWIOAuthBundle is ready to let your users log-in using their GitHub, Stack Exchange, Google, Facebook or Twitter accounts, each one enabled or not in configuration.